Oaklawn exhumations raise some new questions

 “We are seeing some differences in patterns of how the coffins are laid out in relation to each other, comparing Trench A to this newer area we’ve exposed,” said Stackelbeck.
 “In both cases we do not have indications of individual grave shafts.”

-While work continued in Oaklawn, another team of archeologists began subsurface scanning in Rolling Oaks Cemetery in far south Tulsa.
+While work continued in Oaklawn, another team of archaeologists began subsurface scanning in Rolling Oaks Cemetery in far south Tulsa.
 The former all-Black cemetery is the subject of some oral histories suggesting riot victims may have been buried there.

 The subsurface scanning is expected to conclude Tuesday.